Tuesday, October 08, 2024

 Dragonflies of Somme

 Said to be the world’s fastest insects, dragonflies “can reach 19 to 38 mph.”
 They're among our most ancient animals.
 Fossil dragonflies, much like ours, go back 300 million years, predating the first dinosaurs by 100 million.
-Evolving over all this time, they have become very good at what they do.
+Evolving all this time, they have become very good at what they do.

 Somme is proud to be a living home to such treasures.
 They owe their diversity here to the healthy habitat restored in uplands and ponds by removing invasive plants and broadcasting seed of the vegetation that supports their animal food.
 As both nymphs and adults, they are hunters of other insects.